 Our partnership with parents

 Throughout the year there are a number of special events for the children to enjoy such as topic themed days and weeks where the whole school focus on a theme.
 Both Year 1 and 2 have opportunities for educational visits during the academic year which are also opportunities for parents to help.
+Each year group puts on a performance during the year to which parents are invited.
 We also offer a residential visit to Dunfield House for our Year 2 children.